What is hives

 - Could certain physical stimuli have triggered the rash, e.g. cold, heat or pressure?

-Your information on possible infections, medications or food intolerances is helpful for tracking.
-Especially for people with chronic hives, it can be helpful to keep an urticaria diary.
+It can be helpful for people with chronic urticaria to keep an urticaria diary.
 In it, you record when the symptoms appear, what you ate, drank, what medications you took, and how you acted.

 Possible laboratory tests for chronic hives include: